 Breaking the Cycle of Abuse

 Shirley Beeman's mother used to get drunk and beat her daughter with a wooden spoon, even throwing her through the wall on several occasions.
-When she was just a toddler, a teenage cousin began molesting her, and years later an uncle took over where the cousin left off.
+When she was just a toddler, a teenage cousin began molesting her, and years later an uncle did so as well.

 Today, Beeman* has confronted her childhood abuse and discusses it quite openly.
 Talking about the past and dealing with it, she says, is the only way to move on and lead a healthy life.
 Beeman is so convinced of this that she studied to become a psychotherapist, and now spends her days helping others work through their own childhood traumas.